transentis/bptk_py_tutorial/api/api_simpledashboard.md

 # Simple Dashboard

 Helper class that can be used to set up a dashboard.
-Check the [Develop Dashboards Using SimpleDashboard](/concepts/develop_dashboards_using_simpledashboard/develop_dashboards_using_simpledashboard.ipynb) document for an indepth explanation.
+Check the [Develop Dashboards Using SimpleDashboard](/tutorials/develop_dashboards_using_simpledashboard/develop_dashboards_using_simpledashboard.ipynb) document for an in-depth explanation.

 ## SimpleDashboard Constructor